minprog/uva-prog-ink/10 Workshops/20 Workshop 2/20 Exercises.md

 	>>> f2(3) + 1
 	5

-In the first case, the function doesn't return a value, so there’s nothing to add to 1, and an error is generated.
+In the first case, the function doesn't return a value, so there's nothing to add to 1, and an error is generated.
 In the second case, the function returns the value 4, which is added to 1, and the result, 5, is printed by the Python read-eval-print loop.